Tushargupta9800/flutter_music_player/README.md

-# Feel Music(FM)
+# Feel Music(FM) 🎶🎵🎼🎹

-A new Flutter application.<br/>
+A new Flutter application.👤<br/>
-This is my first Application in the category of Music and Audio.<br/>
+This is my first Application in the category of Music and Audio.😎<br/>
+I kept the Interface very Simple.🙂<br/>
+The name of this Application is Feel Music.🎶<br/>
-Building this Application with the motive of learning flutter better.<bt/>
+Building this Application with the intention of learning flutter better.🚴<br/>
+This repo also contains the apk file 📱 too (link below).<br/>
+Do not hesitate to raise the issue if you find any bug(S).🤞<br/>

 # Screenshots:-
 |Main Screen|Playing Songs|All Playlist|Edit Playlist songs|